craffel/llm-seminar/README.md

 #### Non-presenter assignment

-If you aren't in the presenting group during a given class period, please come to class with *both*:
+If you aren't in the presenting group during a given class period, please submit before class:
-  1. A new title for the paper and/or a new name for the algorithm it proposes
+  1. A new title for either one of the papers and/or a new name for an algorithm proposed in either paper
-  1. At least one question about the paper (either something you're confused about or something you'd like to hear discussed more)
+  1. At least one question about either paper - could be something you're confused about or something you'd like to hear discussed more.

 ## Schedule